-Seido is trained in a progressive Soto Zen lineage called “Dharma Cloud” that took shape through her late teacher, Kyogen Carlson of Dharma Rain Zen Center in Portland, Oregon, who trained for ten years at Shasta Abbey under Jiyu Kennet Roshi.
-The Soto school is very down to earth — rooted in the teachings of the historical Buddha, an individual who lived 2500 years ago in India and took on the quest to find the answer to the problem of human suffering.
-Upon achieving his quest, the enlightened Buddha offered the teachings of the four noble truths which eventually evolved into three distinct streams — Theravadin, Vajrayana, and Mahayana.
+Zen West belongs to the Soto Zen tradition in the Dharma Cloud lineage which took shape through our founding teacher, Kyogen Carlson, of Dharma Rain Zen Center in Portland, Oregon.
+The Soto school is very down to earth — rooted in the teachings of the historical Buddha, an individual who lived 2,500 years ago in India and took on the quest to find the answer to the problem of human suffering.
+The Buddha offered teachings which eventually evolved into three distinct streams — Theravadin, Vajrayana, and Mahayana.
 The latter translates as the “Great Vehicle,” whose principles inform Zen.
-The Mahayana is characterized by its investigation of shunyata, equally translated as either emptiness or boundlessness, and the understanding of Buddha, not only as a historical example, but as an all pervading universal principle.
+The Mahayana is characterized by its investigation of shunyata, equally translated as either emptiness or boundlessness, and the understanding of Buddha, not only as a historical example, but as an all-pervading universal principle and basis of mind.
 As Zen traveled through China and Japan, it refined a method of practice that offers an intimate way of directly knowing the truth of the Buddha’s insight on human suffering and the freedom from suffering.

 Investigating a koan means “hanging out” with it for some time — it is more like viewing a painting or experiencing a poem than reading an instruction manual.
-They point to a deeper wisdom and invite us to playfulness and heartfelt personal experience.
+Koans point to a deeper wisdom and invite us to engage in playfulness and heartfelt personal experience.
 Zazen together with koan investigation helps us access a different aspect of our consciousness that holds our innate knowing and invites compassion toward and understanding of the human condition.